Noisy Dogs

 3. You must also provide a BRIEF ACCOUNT or HISTORY of recent barking disturbances.

-Animal Control Officers do not initially know how valid your complaint may or may not be.
+Animal Control Officers do not initially know how valid your complaint may be.
 We likely do not

 live on your street, nor are we parked outside in our vehicles listening to what is going on 24 hours a day.